-Until and unless a First Nation provides such written notice to ISC, prevention funding will continue to be split between the First Nation and its affiliated FNCFS Agency according to the approach used in 2025-2026.
+Unless a First Nation provides notice to ISC, prevention funding will continue to be split between the First Nation and its affiliated FNCFS Agency the way it was in 2025-2026.

 First Nation Representative Services Funding

 Starting April 1, 2026, each First Nation will be funded for First Nation Representative Services (FNRS) at its highest annual amount of FNRS funding received over five fiscal years, from fiscal year 2019-2020 to fiscal year 2023-2024, adjusted for inflation and population growth.